CARING FOR YOUR KITTEN

 Stress Symptoms: Your kitten may experience diarrhea, constipation, runny eyes, sneezing or overall cold symptoms.
 These symptoms are all very common and normal when going to a new home and do not mean that your kitten is sick.
 These should resolve within the first week, but if you feel that they are not going away, please consult your veterinarian.
 Your kitten may not eat or use the litter box for the first 24 hours.
 This is very normal.

-Litter: Your kitten is completely litter trained using Feline Pine litter.
-This can be ordered online at Chewy.com or found at Petsmart or Petco.
-Please show your kitten their litter box a few times a day to make sure they understand where it?s located in your home.
+Litter: Your kitten is completely litter trained using Tractor Supply wood pellet litter.
+You may also use Feline Pine NON CLUMPING wood pellet litter.
+If you have a Tractor Supply nearby, their version of the pellet litter is much cheaper.
+(Please scroll down this page to see actual pictures of what we use).
+The Feline Pine can be ordered online at Chewy.com or found at Petsmart or Petco.
+Please show your kitten their litter box a few times a day to make sure they understand where it's located in your home.

 Food: Your kitten is eating Purina One Healthy Kitten Formula dry food.
 If you decide to give canned food, please do so in small amounts as it can cause gas and diarrhea.
 Dry food and fresh water should be left out at all times for your kitten.
 They will not overeat.
 If you decide to switch foods, please mix the new food with the old 50/50 for 1 week.